Approvals

 Aspects to consider before lodging an application for an approval

 A pre-application meeting with a Water Regulation Officer is recommended to discuss the proposed activity, likely impacts, the application process and the information required.
 The pre-application meeting is a free service.
-To arrange a meeting, contact the Customer Service Centre.
+To arrange a pre-application meeting, please go to our 'Licences' webpage and click the 'book now' button at the top of the page.

 Applicants also need to demonstrate that they have secure tenure over the land where the work is to be located or where the water is to be used.
 Secure tenure includes: